 Kitestrings is a collaborative tool to organize, centralize and share passwords.

-On June 1st, 2015 I started working with the small team of Medium Rare, a Comox Valley based Design Agency.
-Medium Rare was founded by Tom Keenoy, originally from Brooklyn NY who relocated to the Comox Valley for lifestyle reasons.
-It’s a distributed team with a handful of employees working remotely.
+In 2015 I connected with the small team of Medium Rare, a Comox Valley based Design Agency.
+Medium Rare is a distributed team with a handful of employees working remotely.

-Given the team is distributed around North America Tom had a need to provide each team member with login credentials to access, view, and manage the passwords needed for their work.
+Given the team is located around North America, Tom had a need to provide each team member with login credentials to access, view, and manage the passwords needed for their work.
 Knowing who has access to what passwords among the team was confusing, time consuming, and potentially disastrous if a security crisis happens.

 The idea of Kitestrings was born out of managing multiple passwords and logins across distributed teams and clients.
 Trying to remember all these passwords is impossible, storing them in email is annoying, and using a spreadsheet, well that’s crazy!